idvoretskyi/horizon.io/_posts/2016-05-24-digital-ocean-oneclick.md

 <!--more-->

 We're big fans of Digital Ocean's affordable Linux VPS hosting.
-The One-Click Horizon droplet provides a great environment for rapid protyping.
+The One-Click Horizon droplet provides a great environment for rapid prototyping.
 You can also [deploy a full RethinkDB cluster][cluster] on Digital Ocean when you are ready to put your application into production.

-If you're using Digital Ocean for the firs time, you can use the promo code `HORIZON10` to get $10 in server credit&mdash;enough to run a 1GB droplet for a month.
+If you're using Digital Ocean for the first time, you can use the promo code `HORIZON10` to get $10 in server credit&mdash;enough to run a 1GB droplet for a month.
 We hope that you have an exciting voyage as you set sail toward the Horizon on Digital Ocean.